 Certified seed should have the following information on the label:

-The name or kind of seed present; (i.e. Hemp)
+- The name or kind of seed present; (i.e., Hemp)

-The variety name
+- The variety name

-iii.
-A lot number
+- A lot number

-Percentage by weight of all weed seeds.
+- Percentage by weight of all weed seeds

-The name and rate of occurrence of all restricted noxious weed seeds
+- The name and rate of occurrence of all restricted noxious weed seeds

-Percentage of hard or dormant seeds, if present.
+- Percentage of hard or dormant seeds, if present

 - The calendar month and year that the test was completed to determine germination percentages